AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    linking the one that comes with the StarKiller microphysics?*

-   To use a system’s BLAS library, set the Make variable to TRUE.
-This will then look at the Make variable for the library to link
-   (defaults to -lopenblas).
+   To use a system’s BLAS library, set the Make variable USE_SYSTEM_BLAS to TRUE.
+This will then look at the Make variable BLAS_LIBRARY for the library to link (defaults to -lopenblas).

 #. *How can I check to make sure the function signatures defined